Gonario II of Torres

-Gonario II (also spelled Gonnario or Gunnari; died between 1180 and 1190) was the giudice of Logudoro (a kingdom in Sardinia) from the death of his father to his own abdication in 1154.
+Gonario II (also spelled Gonnario and Gunnari; died between 1180 and 1190) was the giudice of the Sardinian kingdom of Logudoro from the death of his father in 1128 until his own abdication in 1154.
 He was a son of Constantine I and Marcusa de Gunale.
-He was born between 1113 and 1114 according to later sources and the Camaldolese church of S. Trinità di Saccargia was founded in his name by his parents on 16 December 1112, though it wasn't consecrated until 5 October 1116.
+He was born between 1113 and 1114 according to later sources and the Camaldolese church of S. Trinità di Saccargia was founded in his name by his parents on 16 December 1112, though it was not consecrated until 5 October 1116.

 Constantine died between 1127 and 1128, leaving his son under the regency of Ittocorre Gambella.
 When the Athen family tried to harm the young ruler, Ittocorre whisked him away to Porto Torres and the protection of the Pisans, who took him to Pisa and the house of Ugo da Parlascio Ebriaco.
-When he turned seventeen, he married Ebriaco's daughter and returned to Sardinia, with Pisan permission and four armed galleys.
+When he turned seventeen, he married Ebriaco's daughter and returned to Sardinia with Pisan permission and four armed galleys.
 His father-in-law was part of this expedition to repossess his giudicato (1130).
-Together they landed at Torres and marched on Ardara, the location of the judicial palace, and took it.
+Together they landed at Torres and marched on Ardara, the location of the judicial palace, and captured it.
 Controlling the giudicato again, they began construction of a castle at Goceano to guard the frontier.
 At this time, Comita II of Arborea allied with the Republic of Genoa to defend himself from filopisano Logudoro, thus dividing the island's allegiance.

 Gonario was among the first to do homage to the Pisan archdiocese for his giudicato.
 On 6 March 1131, Gonario did homage to Roger, Archbishop of Pisa, who was then acting papal legate on the island.
 In the previous year, Constantine I of Arborea, Comita's father, had done likewise.
-In the following year, 1132, on 26 June, Comita I of Gallura did homage to Roger at Ardara, thus preliminarily establishing the legatine status of Gonario's principality.
+On 26 June 1132, Comita I of Gallura paid homage to Roger at Ardara, thus preliminarily establishing the legatine status of Gonario's principality.
 In 1135, Roger's successor, Uberto, declared Logudoro the base of the Sardinian legateship.

 In 1144, Gonario got involved in a war with Arborea and, on 10 November, Baldwin, Archbishop of Pisa, moved to give him aid from the Republic.
 In 1145, Baldwin excommunicated Comita of Arborea.
-The Pisan prelate, travelling the island as a papal legate, had excommunicated the judge for oppressing the people and warring against Pisa, his righfult sovereign.
+The Pisan prelate, travelling the island as a papal legate, had excommunicated the judge for oppressing the people and warring against Pisa, his rightful sovereign.
 Bernard of Clairvaux even weighed into island politics and sent a letter to Pope Eugene III to justify Baldwin's actions and commend Gonario as quia bonus princeps dicitur.
 Nominally Arborea was transferred to Logudoro, but Comita died soon after and his son Barison II succeeded him.
 In 1146, this Barison hosted the consecration ceremony of Santa Maria di Bonarcado with most of the Arborean clergy and Villano, Archbishop of Pisa.
-Gonario and Constantine II of Cagliari also attended this ceremony, the only instance of three out of the four giudici appearing in the same place.
+Gonario and Constantine II of Cagliari also attended this ceremony, the only recorded instance of three out of the four Sardinian giudici being present in the same place at the same time.